-Excellent starting point for overviews of topics and key resources on Latin American history.
+Excellent starting point for overviews of topics and key resources on Latin American history and politics.
 Topics range from cultural to diplomatic to urban history; from runaway slavery to digital innovations in Latin American studies..

 The Cambridge History of Latin America consists of 11 volumes, which range in topics from Colonial Latin America to Latin America since the 1930s.
 The final bibliographic volume (v.11) contains recommended sources and is organized by chapters that correspond to the volumes in the set.
 The print version is in Reference F1410.C1834 1984 on the 4th floor.